 Steve Richardson, Executive Director, Football Writers Association of America

 WHO IS BRONKO NAGURSKI?

-A tackle, and a fullback, a defensive end and an offensive end, linebacker and a passer, Bronislau “Bronko” Nagurski’s talents were legendary.
-He was a consensus all-American defensive tackle in 1929,and also made all-America teams that year as a fullback, the only man ever picked at two positions.
+A tackle, and a fullback, a defensive end and offensive lineman, linebacker and a passer, Bronislau “Bronko” Nagurski’s talents were legendary.
+He was a consensus All-American defensive tackle in 1929, and also made All-America teams that year as a fullback, the only man ever picked at two positions.
 Ballots were found with the 11 (one-platoon) positions listed and only 10 names, Nagurski in two of the spots.

 Born in Canada, Nagurski grew up in International Falls, Minnesota, barely across the border.
 Legend says a Minnesota coach, Clarence “Doc” Spears, discovered him when he stopped by a farm field to ask directions from a young man plowing a field, without a horse.
 A combination Yogi Berra / Paul Bunyan, there were many such legends about this man who was massive for his day: 6-2, 235, size 19 neck, size 19 and a half ring finger.

 Nagurski played at the University of Minnesota from 1927-1929.
 He then joined the NFL with the Chicago Bears.
 He was a charter member of the National Football Foundation Hall of Fame (college) and the NFL Hall of Fame, and in college football’s centennial year, 1969, he was elected to the Football Writers Association of America’s all-time team.
 In 1995, the FWAA named their College Football Defensive Player of the Year award in his honor.
 Nagurski died at the age of 81 in January of 1990.